 Discussed in the summary are:

-The evening began with opening remarks by Suzan Fischbein, LMSW, Coordinator of the Myositis Support Group.
+The evening began with opening remarks by Suzan Fischbein, LCSW, Coordinator of the Myositis Support Group.
 Present at the meeting were several of the past group coordinators, many longtime members, and families and friends of members.
 Though he could not be present, Lawrence J. Kagen, MD, medical advisor emeritus to the group, sent his warm regards.

 Suzan presented the group’s history and accomplishments over the past fifteen years.
 She began by reading the mission of the Myositis Support Group: